Division of Gastroenterology & Hepatology

 Gastroenterology & Hepatology Fellowship

 Jefferson offers a highly competitive three-year comprehensive training in gastroenterology and hepatology.
 We receive hundreds of applications yearly to fill four trainee positions.
-The program is designed to produce superior subspecialists equipped to pursue academic careers emphasizing clinical research.
 The Jefferson Gastroenterology & Hepatology Fellowship affords ample inpatient and ambulatory experiences necessary to develop exceptional clinical and endoscopic skills.
-A clinical or basic science project supervised by a full-time faculty member is an integral component of the fellowship training.
+A research project supervised by a full-time faculty member is an integral component of the fellowship training.

 Objectives

 Your medical training and the years that you have dedicated to becoming a doctor have provided you with a substantial amount of scientific knowledge and skill.
 To gain expertise in your chosen field of gastroenterology, further dedication to training in clinical medicine and research is necessary.
-At Sidney Kimmel Medical College, we offer fellowships in gastroenterology and hepatology emphasizing a distinctive blend of laboratory and clinical training.
+We offer fellowships in gastroenterology and hepatology emphasizing a distinctive blend of clinical, procedural, and research training.
 The major objectives of the program are:

 • To provide an optimal clinical setting in all areas within the field of gastroenterology